 That’s indeed a pretty story… But in what way is it “mysterious”?
 Well, it happened that the town of Dol didn’t keep any datas from this most particular event that happened during the WWII… The mayor of Dol and the soldiers felt most probably fear to be compared to quislings, that’s why they were silent about this whole story…

 It is only 11 years ago that comes the revelation of this story!
 In 2008, the granddaughter of the American soldier John Baldwin O’Donnell (one of the two soldiers that were assignated for the secret mission concerning the liberation of Dol with the Germans)… found the personal diary of her grand-father, and then learned about this story… His family was invited in 2009 to reveal to the open this missing details of the story of Dol!!
 And this is how it became part of the mysteries of Dol de Bretagne 😀 .

 Who would have thought that our precious little town of Dol is now a symbol of peace? 😀

-If you want to visit Dol and still know about some stories, Dol has organized a track called “Dol la mystérieuse”… It makes you go through town, from explanative signs to others.. 😉
+If you want to visit Dol and know more the towns, you can follow the track “Dol la mystérieuse”.
+It makes you go through town, from explanative signs to others.

 The history of Dol de Bretagne: Click on this link 😉